 ¼ teaspoon ground allspice

 ¼ teaspoon ground cinnamon

 Preheat the oven to 375oF.
 Scrub sweet potatoes and bake in the oven until tender when pierce with a knife (about 1 hour).
 Cook, peel, and puree the potatoes in a food processor or food mill.

-Transfer the pureed potatoes to a mixing bowl and add the brown sugar, butter, cream cheese, egg yolks, spices, cream, and brandy.
+Transfer the pureed potatoes to a separate bowl.
+In another mixing bowl add the brown sugar, butter, cream cheese, egg yolks, spices, cream, and brandy.
 Mix well.
+Blend this mixture into the pureed potatoes.
 Taste and add salt as desired.
 [This base can be made several hours in advance and kept covered in the refrigerator.
 Bring to room temperature before adding egg white and baking.]

 Beat the egg whites until stiff and fold them into the potato mixture.
 Pour the mixture into a buttered 13 x 9 inch baking pan or an oval gratin dish of similar size.
 Bake until hot and slightly puffed, 35 – 40 minutes.
 Remove from oven and let cool ~ 5 minutes.

 Serve 8 – 10 people.